 The investigated trucks were all driven by professional truck drivers during the tested time period.
-The GPS data logger was required to be used for at least one week to record the full driving pattern of the freight trucks.
+The GPS data logger was required to be used for at least 1 week to record the full driving pattern of the freight trucks.
 All drivers maintained their business as usual during the test time period.
-In total, 1,728,622 valid seconds from 16 trucks with different load capacities and functions were tested.
+In total, 1728 622 valid seconds from 16 trucks with different load capacities and functions were tested.
 All of the tested data were classified into five different types according to the road type they were on.
-The road type is identified by Google Map.
-The roads are divided into 5 classifications: urban roads, rural/town road, provincial roads, national roads and inter-city freeways.
-Typical speed tracks and routes of each type of the tested roads are shown in Figure 1.
-To present the speed distribution in identical scales, only the first 4,000 seconds of speed are shown in Figure 1.
-For urban road, there are only 3,989 seconds of data, and it represents the longest single trip in urban area that was monitored in this research.
+The road type is identified by Google

+Table 1.
+Data information.